sindresorhus/linkify-issues/readme.md

 ```

 > [!NOTE]
-> `additionalPrefix` is added unescaped to the regex, keep it simple.
+> The prefix is added unescaped to the regex, keep it simple.

 ### linkifyUrlsToDom(string, options)